songster-sa/aws-developer-associate-notes/readme.md

     - change via queue message retention setting
 - **visibility timeout - <=12hours - default 30 sec (ChangeMessageVisibility API)**
     - if job is not processed within that, then it becomes visible again and another reader may process it - resulting duplicates
+- **message timer** - <=15 min - default 0 - set initial invisibility period
+    - if you send a message with a 60-second timer, the message isn't visible to consumers for its first 60 seconds in the queue
 - **polling**
     - short polling - response every time - whether empty or not
     - long polling - response only when data or timeout (**20sec**) - efficient repeated polling
 - not supported in all regions - only in 4
 - 1st million requests are free - then 0.50
-- Delay Q - msg stays invisible from 0-900sec
+- **Delay Q** - msg stays invisible from 0-900sec (15min)
+- **dead-letter Q** - isolate problematic msgs for debugging
 - for msg >256KB to 2GB - use S3 or SQS Extended Clients
     - no multi part API / concept
 - **use with SNS to "fan out" msgs to multiple queues**